microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgIdentityGovernanceAccessReviewHistoryDefinition.md

 ### -Instances
 If the accessReviewHistoryDefinition is a recurring definition, instances represent each recurrence.
-A definition that does not recur will have exactly one instance.
+A definition that doesn't recur will have exactly one instance.
 To construct, see NOTES section for INSTANCES properties and create a hash table.

 ```yaml